sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 Send the Telnet Protocol \`WONT ECHO\` or \`WILL ECHO\` command, depending on whether value is true or false, respectively.
 For clients that support the Telnet Protocol, this should toggle whether or not the client echoes locally the characters typed by the user.
 Note that the server itself never echoes input characters under any circumstances.
 (This option is only available under the TCP/IP networking configurations.)

 \`"binary"\`
 If value is true, then both input from and output to conn can contain arbitrary bytes.
 Input from a connection in binary mode is not broken into lines at all; it is delivered to either the read() function or the built-in command parser as _binary strings_, in whatever size chunks come back from the operating system.
 (See the early section on MOO value types for a description of the binary string representation.)
-For output to a connection in binary mode, the second argument to \`notify()' must be a binary string; if it is malformed, E\_INVARG is raised.
+For output to a connection in binary mode, the second argument to 'notify()' must be a binary string; if it is malformed, E\_INVARG is raised.

 \`"flush-command"\`
 If value is a non-empty string, then it becomes the new _flush_ command for this connection, by which the player can flush all queued input that has not yet been processed by the server.
 If value is not a non-empty string, then conn is set to have no flush command at all.
 The default value of this option can be set via the property \`$server\_options.default\_flush\_command\`; see the chapter on server assumptions about the database for details.